-Synergies Economic Consulting (Synergies) was appointed by the Australian Energy Market Operator (AEMO) as an independent expert to determine the fair payment price for services provided by the participant directed by Market Notice 71227 (the Directed Participant) as per NER clause 3.15.7A(b1).
-The services in question relate to the period when the directed participant was directed for one of its non-scheduled generating units (the Generating Unit) to restore and maintain power system security by reducing output from that unit to zero and disconnecting at 19:35 on 16 November 2019.
+Synergies Economic Consulting (Synergies) was appointed by the Australian Energy Market Operator (AEMO) as an independent expert to determine the fair payment price for services provided by the participant as per National Electricity Rules (NER) clause 3.15.7A(b1).
+The services in question relate to the period when the directed participant was directed for one of its non-scheduled generating units ("the generating unit") to restore and maintain power system security by reducing output from that unit to zero and disconnecting at 19:35 on 16 November 2019.